nafSadh/notes/lesn.md

 ##### 2018
-* **[Schmidt sting pain index](https://www.quora.com/What-are-some-mind-blowing-facts-from-the-animal-kingdom/answer/Alex-Cooper-81)** is a pain scale rating the relative pain caused by different hymenopteran stings.
+- **[Schmidt sting pain index](https://www.quora.com/What-are-some-mind-blowing-facts-from-the-animal-kingdom/answer/Alex-Cooper-81)** is a pain scale rating the relative pain caused by different hymenopteran stings.
 Entomologist Justin Schmidt voluntarily subjected himself to the most painful insect stings and ranked them in scale of 0-4.

+- **[Giffen good](https://en.wikipedia.org/wiki/Giffen_good)** is a product that people consume more of as the price rises and vice versa.
+This is also stated as **Giffen paradox** stating that, with rise of price of bread, people consume more bread.
+This applies to a category of consumables that are very basic for survival.